jonathanwhitedev/voyager/README.md

 - __Spotlight__
-- A spotlight section that gives the user a compressed insight as to what signing up to the newsletter brings, included are 3 sections of images and clickable links that navigate the user to external websites, these links provide additional information to the user from relevant sources of, what were eating, where were going and whats happening for any given week.
-This provides the user value where by theyy can still gain fun and insightful information without the need to sign up if they choose not to.
+- A spotlight section that gives the user a compressed insight as to what signing up to the newsletter brings.
+This provides the user value where by they can still gain fun and insightful information without the need to sign up if they choose not to.
 These are refreshed weekly to coincide with the 4 weeks featuring Iceland.

 ![Spotlight Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_ethos.png)